smalbadger/Pauseitive-Website/README.txt

 ADMIN REPORT
 The admin account lets you see the admin report that lists the purchases the user had made.
-It also gives you the option of adding/removing an item to the shop, you can try this out with out by adding "test.jpg", using characters for the name and a number for price.
+It also gives you the option of adding/removing an item to the shop, you can try this out by adding "test.jpg", using characters for the name and a number (max is $999.99) for the price.
 You can try to remove a product with remove.
+The only restriction is that the image must be in the folder of the project.

 ETC
 About Us and Contact Us are "flavor text" so to speak.